appsody/controller/README.md

 ### APPSODY_TEST

-This is the command to run the test cases run after the APPSODY_INSTALL command, when the mode is 'test'.
+This is the command to run the test cases run after the APPSODY_PREP command, when the mode is 'test'.
 If your command involves complex environment variable expansions, it may be better to encapsulate your command into a script.

 >ENV APPSODY_TEST="npm test && npm test --prefix user-app"